 Dentistry is privatized in the Netherlands, i.e. the patient is responsible for the payment of the costs of the treatment, not the insurance company.
-However, under Dutch basic health insurance, the insurance company will fully cover all costs of dentistry for children up to the age of 18 as well as dental surgery for adults.
+However, under Dutch basic health insurance, the insurance company will fully cover all costs of dentistry for children up to the age of 18.
+Although a number of insurance companies have set a price ceiling since 2023.
 All other dental care, which constitutes the majority of care provided, can only be insured when you have an additional insurance.
 This supplementary insurance can cover up to 75% of the costs.
 For the exact coverage, please check the policy terms or contact the insurer.

 All dentists in the Netherlands must comply with the rules on hygiene as set out by the Dutch government.
 Most dentists will give a local anaesthetic before a painful treatment.
-Laughing gas is seldom used and when it is used, it is only used by a limited number of specialized dentists.
+Nitrous oxide is seldom used and when it is used, it is only used by a limited number of specialized dentists.

 Rates are determined by the Dutch healthcare authority (Nederlandse Zorgautoriteit NZa) and the Minister of Health.
 This means that prices are the same at all dental practices in the Netherlands.
 We translated these rates for you, which you can download here.